rud/lograge_waittime/README.md

 status=200 duration=58.33 view=40.43 db=15.26 wait=3.14 controller=WelcomeController action=show
 ```

-Request queueing time is the time that passes between a request is received in the webserver (typically nginx), and until it hits the Rails stack in a web worker.
+Wait time or request queueing time is the time that passes between a request is received in the webserver (typically NGINX), and until it hits the Rails stack in a web worker.
-Under normal load in production this value will be in the order of a handful milliseconds.
+Under normal load in production this value will be in the order of a few milliseconds.
 However, if all Rails web-processes are busy, the number will quickly climb as individual requests are queued and waiting to be served.

-It's one of those numbers that are good to keep an eye on in monitoring and is very helpful to include when graphing response times over time.
+It's one of the key numbers that are good to keep an eye on in monitoring and is very helpful to include when graphing response times over time.
+Long wait times will feel like a sluggish site for end users.

 ## Installation